-If you’re traveling for work, then challenge yourself to go paperless and create electronic presentations whenever possible.
-You can also offer to email an electronic version as a leave behind— a fantastic way to allow your clients the ability to access the information at their convenience.
-Not only will the visual aids increase engagement from your audience but eliminating the paper waste will improve the environment as well!
+If you’re traveling for work, challenge yourself to go paperless and create electronic presentations whenever possible.
+You can also offer to email an electronic version as a leave-behind— a fantastic way to allow your clients the ability to access the information at their convenience.
+Not only will the visual aids increase engagement from your audience, but eliminating the paper waste will also improve the environment!
 Talk about a win-win scenario!

 Avoid Liquid Plastic Travel Containers

-How many of you out there hate checking-in a bag when traveling?
+How many of you out there hate checking in a bag when traveling?
 Between the additional cost and waiting for your luggage when you land— it begins to feel like an unnecessary travel hassle.
-Now, what if we told you that traveling sustainably will allow you to eliminate this struggle without creating more work for yourself?
+What if we told you that traveling sustainably will allow you to eliminate this struggle without creating more work for yourself?
 Here’s how it works!

 One of the easiest ways to avoid packing liquids in your suitcase is by switching your soap, shampoo, and conditioner!
 Swapping out plastic bottles of liquids to cleansing bars eliminates plastic waste!
 This will allow you to pack the entire bar in a reusable tin rather than purchasing several single-use plastic travel-size containers.
 The best part— these hygiene alternatives are the same price as the full-size plastic shampoo or conditioner containers but without the plastic waste!